StarbotDiscord/Starbot/README.md

 ## Installing and running Starbot

+_There may be a build of the [StarBot Runtime](https://github.com/StarbotDiscord/BuildScript) available that works on your system if you're feeling adventurous._

 1. Make sure you have Python 3.5 or 3.6 installed, as well as git

 2. Run `pip install discord.py pluginbase psutil gitpython pyparsing pyspeedtest requests tqdm` in a terminal session to install the dependancies